danish20/Austin/Milestone2/WORKSHEET.md

 ## Milestone 2: BOT

 We have used Trello for worksheet and teamwork.
-Kindly find trello cards at https://trello.com/b/4f9QwYmI/se-project Credentials are Username : <username> Password : <password>
+Kindly find trello cards at https://trello.com/b/fYZsi3se/austin-bot
+Credentials are Username : austinbot510@gmail.com Password : 1qazxsw@3